igorsowa9/Grid2Fiware/README.md

 Real-time digital simulator (RTDS) simulates a islanded microgrid with 3 distributed generators run by 3 inverters.
 In the folder grid_model one can find the model of microgrid.
 It is configured for communication with the RTDSvm, which is responsible for further communication with the cloud.

 **PMU**\
 Phasor Measurement Unit used in the setup is the extended version of low-cost PMU developed in ACS of RWTH Aachen.
-The complete basic version of the PMU software is published: link, while the extension-development developed for the purpose of this setup is included in the pmu folder.
+The complete basic version of the PMU software is published: https://www.fein-aachen.org/en/projects/, while the extension-development developed for the purpose of this setup is included in the pmu folder.
 As the result, PMU can act as IoT device and publish messages into the cloud with higher reporting rate.

 PMU calculates the phasors using Modulated Sliding Enchanced Interpolated DFT based on [1]-[3] as a state of the art phasor estimation algorithm.
 It is therefore able to calculate magnitude, frequency, RoCoF as required by c37.118 [4] and these data are then sent and used by the controller.
 The algorithm has been implemented with the purposed of very high reporting rate (reporting of measurement data to the controller in the cloud) and thus the PMU is able to calculate and publish to the broker up to 50 frames (aforementioned sets of measurements) per second.